Australian Government Stimulus Package

 Eligibility Criteria Includes:

-- For Round 4, eligibility is available to employers with less than 200 employees.
+- Eligibility is available to employers with less than 200 employees.

 - The apprentice or trainee needs to have been employed by the business since July 1 2020.